 Wearing a face mask does not replace social-distancing measures.
-Please continue to visit only parks near your home.
 Keep a distance of six feet from other park users; No gatherings/meetup groups (only established social bubbles of 12 or fewer).Q4: Why are some water fountains closed?

 Q3: How do I maintain social distance on narrow trails?

 A: All trail users, please cooperate by stepping aside, with 6 feet of space, to let each other pass.

 Wear a face mask on trails to protect yourself and others from the virus.
 See Q3.